-10.24 The section 189(b) Relief of Homelessness Duty
+10.23 The section 189(b) Relief of Homelessness Duty

-Home seekers who are homelessness and are owed a relief duty and would be likely to be owed the Main Duty and would be, or would likely be found to be in priority need and un-intentionally homelessness, will be placed in band 2, and directly matched.
+Home seekers who are homelessness and are owed a relief duty and would be likely to be owed the Main Duty and would be or would likely be found to be in priority need and un-intentionally homelessness, will be placed in High band and directly matched.

-10.25 Home seekers owed a Relief Duty but where they would not be owed or are unlikely to be owed the Main Duty when the Relief Duty comes to an end, or non-priority home seeker with a local connection, assessed as unintentionality homeless where they have been issued with a decision that the relief duty has ceased and no further duty is owed despite the home seeker still be being homeless, will be placed in Band 3, and awarded an additional 6 months waiting time.
+10.24 Home seekers owed a Relief Duty but where they would not be owed or are unlikely to be owed the Main Duty when the Relief Duty comes to an end, or non-priority home seeker with a local connection, assessed as unintentionality homeless where they have been issued with a decision that the relief duty has ceased and no further duty is owed despite the home seeker still be being homeless, will be placed in Medium band and awarded an additional 6 months waiting time.

-10.26 The Section 195 Prevention of Homelessness Duty
+10.25 The Section 195 Prevention of Homelessness Duty

-Home seekers with a local connection who are owed a Prevention Duty and who would be likely to be owed the Main Duty if the Relief Duty were to end unsuccessfully will be placed in band 3.
+Home seekers with a local connection who are owed a Prevention Duty and who would be likely to be owed the Main Duty if the Relief Duty were to end unsuccessfully will be placed in Medium band.

-- 10.27 Home seekers who are owed this duty will be directly matched and made one suitable offer either within or outside the borough regardless of the areas requested, (unless the applicant(s) are fleeing in which case only areas considered to be safe will be offered) by the home seeker in order to prevent or relieve homelessness successfully.
-The duty may be ended with any accommodation that may not be social housing that is suitable and secured or offered with a reasonable prospect of being available for at least 6 months. - 10.28 Home seekers without a local connection who are owed a Prevention Duty but where they would not be owed or are unlikely to be owed the Main Duty (i.e. non-priority and intentionally homelessness) when the Relief Duty comes to an end will be placed in Band 3, and directly matched.
-In these instances, home seeker will only be offered one suitable offer, either within or outside the borough, regardless of the areas requested by the applicant, (unless the applicant(s) are fleeing in which case only areas considered to be safe will be offered) in order to prevent or relieve homelessness successfully. - 10.29 If the homeless home seeker refuses this offer and they are in Band 1 or Band 2 and have a local connection as defined in List 2, section XXX 7 they will be moved to Band 3. - 3.
-Home seekers in Band 3 with no local connection who refuse this offer will no longer be eligible for the housing register, but would be able to reapply after 1 year.
+- 10.26 Home seekers who are owed this duty will be directly matched and made one suitable offer either within or outside the borough regardless of the areas requested, (unless the applicant(s) are fleeing in which case only areas considered to be safe will be offered) by the home seeker in order to prevent or relieve homelessness successfully.
+The duty may be ended with any accommodation that may not be social housing that is suitable and secured or offered with a reasonable prospect of being available for at least 6 months. - 10.27 Home seekers without a local connection who are owed a Prevention Duty but where they would not be owed or are unlikely to be owed the Main Duty (i.e. non-priority and intentionally homelessness) when the Relief Duty comes to an end will be placed in Medium Band, and directly matched.
+In these instances, home seeker will only be offered one suitable offer, either within or outside the borough, regardless of the areas requested by the applicant, (unless the applicant(s) are fleeing in which case only areas considered to be safe will be offered) in order to prevent or relieve homelessness successfully. - 10.28 If the homeless home seeker refuses this offer and they are in Priority Band or High Band and have a local connection as defined in List 2, section 7.5 they will be moved to Medium Band - 10.29 Home seekers in Medium Band with no local connection who refuse this offer will no longer be eligible for the housing register but would be able to reapply after 1 year.